evennia/evennia/docs/1.0-dev/_sources/Howto/Starting/Part2/Planning-The-Tutorial-Game.md.txt

   - XP from fails - you only gain XP when failing rolls.
   - XP from other players - other players can award you XP for good RP.

-For our tutorial game we will use Open Adventure's rules for XP, which will be driven by kills and quest successes.
+For EvAdventure we will use Open Adventure's rules for XP, which will be driven by kills and quest successes.

 #### May player-characters attack each other (PvP)?